Hourly Wage Calculator

 Does this hourly wage calculator include tax?

 No. This calculator shows gross hourly pay before tax and National Insurance.
-For net pay, use a take-home pay calculator.
+For net pay, use our take-home pay calculator.
+You can also read our UK tax changes guide for 2025/26 to understand the latest rates.

 How many hours is full-time work in the UK?